detillman/bcl11a_macklis_2022/README.md

 GEO contains all raw (fastq inputs), processed (HaplotypeCaller/FeatureCount outputs), and metadata files: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE211405

 To turn raw files into processed files, use the scripts in bcl11a_fastqs_to_counts_and_variants, following the instructions in workflow.txt.
+Expected Run Time: 1-2 days

 An R Markdown and miscellaneous files for data analysis and visualization of processed files is in bcl11a_analysis_and_viz.
+Expected Run Time: 1-2 hours

 Refer to our preprint for additional information: https://doi.org/10.1101/2022.10.06.511159